Shape Ship

 Empowering builders

-Teams own end-to-end solutions
+Teams own end-to-end solutions, not isolated tickets

-The Four Phases in Detail
+The Five Phases in Detail

 1. Shaping (Upstream Work)